tmtsoftware/csw-prototype/README.md

 Install script
 -----------

-The script ./install.sh creates an install directory (../install) containing scripts and all of the required dependencies for starting the CSW applications.
+The script ./install.sh creates an install directory (../install) containing start scripts and all of the required dependencies for starting the CSW applications, as well as the generated java and scala documentation.

 Runtime Dependencies
 --------------------